ytomofuji/JMAG_JVD/README.md

 Scripts are deposited in `B_Viral_genome_recovery`.

 ## StepV1.
 VirSorter and VirFinder
-Viral genomes were detected by the VirSorter and VirFinder from the contigs assembled in Step1.
+Viral genomes were detected by the VirSorter and VirFinder from the contigs assembled in the Step1.
-This procedure is performed with the sceript `V01_VirSorter_and_VirFinder.sh`.
+This procedure was performed with the sceript `V01_VirSorter_and_VirFinder.sh`.

 Following variables are required:
 ・`DIR`: Directory for analysis